multilang-depends/depends/README.md

 # How to contribute

-There are variety of ways to contribute to *depends*.
+There are many ways to contribute to *Depends*.
 For example:

-## Supporting of new lanaguages
+## Support new languages

-*Depends* implemented a graceful kernel for dependency analysis.
-However, it only supports very limited languages yet (so far they are Java, C/C++, Ruby and Maven).
+*Depends* implemented a graceful kernel for dependency analysis, which can be extended to accommodate various programming languages.
+So far, it only supports Java, C/C++, Ruby, and Maven.
+Please feel free to leverage this framework to add your own dependency extractor.

-The effort required for each lanaguage is vary depends on different language.
-For example, Maven's support was completed in one night plus one day, while ruby's work lasted for weeks.
+The effort needed for each language varies a lot.
+We spent 24 hours to support Maven, but spent weeks to extract dependencies from Ruby

-## Enhance lanaguage features and fix issues
+## Enhance language features and fix issues

-Parse source file is a very trival work.
-There are lots of lanague features need to be handled.
-Reporting unsupported language features or fixing existing issues will make *depends* eolve better.
+Parsing source files is not trivial.
+There are many language-specific features that need to be taken into consideration.
+Reporting unsupported language features or fixing existing issues will make *Depends* better.

-## Build useful tools upon
+## Create useful tools

-To build useful tools, no matter open source tools or commercial tools, for example GUI tool, code visualization, etc.
+You could use *Depends* as building blocks to create various tools, either open source or commercial, for productions or research, such as GUI tools, code visualization tools, etc.

 ## Become a sponsor

-If your company or institute becomes a sponsor of our project, which will help us a lot.
-Denotes could help *depends* project more sustainable and involve more contributors.
+It will help us a great deal if your company or institute becomes a sponsor of our project.
+Your donation could help *Depends* to be independent, sustainable, and support more contributors.

-# Tell us your usage
+# Tell us your thoughts

-We will be very happy if *depends* is used under your project (including commercial projects) or software engineering research.
-Give us feedback on your usage is highly appreciated.
-It will encourage more people to use it.
+You are welcome to use "Depends" in your projects, either open source or commercial ones, as well as software engineering research.
+Your feedback is highly appreciated.
+We will also be thankful if you could help us spread the words and encourage more people to use it.

 # Acknowledgement

-The project built on a lot of previous works, especically the excellent work of Jin Wuxia on ENRE(https://github.com/jinwuxia/ENRE) and the excellent work of Prof. Yuanfang Cai 's research team(https://www.cs.drexel.edu/~yfcai/) on dependency analysis.
+This project is built upon the excellent work of other researchers, including the ENRE framework (https://github.com/jinwuxia/ENRE) proposed by Jin Wuxia et al., and the architecture research from Prof. Yuanfang Cai 's team (https://www.cs.drexel.edu/~yfcai/) on dependency analysis.

-*Depends* language specific front-end is built upon several excellent open source projects, including Antlr and Antlr Grammar V4 (https://github.com/antlr), Eclipse CDT (www.eclipse.org/cdt), and JRuby(https://github.com/jruby/jruby).
+The language specific front-end of *Depends* is built upon several excellent open source projects, including Antlr/Antlr Grammar V4 (https://github.com/antlr), Eclipse CDT (www.eclipse.org/cdt), and JRuby(https://github.com/jruby/jruby).

 # Authors
  - Gang ZHANG (https://github.com/gangz)